Advanced Poetry

 Practice

 In Advanced Poetry students imitate poems and write analytical essays about poems.
-The students composes poems of his own by imitation of classic models.
+The students compose poems of his own by imitation of classic models.

 Back to top